Bosnia and Herzegovina and the International Monetary Fund: Prior to 1992 and the war

-IMF Intervention in Bosnia

-1998
+1998 intervention

 The IMF first intervened in Bosnia and Herzegovina in 1998 in the aftermath of the Bosnian War.
-In May 1998, the IMF approved a loan of 60.6 million SDR (roughly $81 million USD) in an attempt to curtail rampant unemployment, sagging GDP growth, varying levels of inflation around the country.
-This loan package was under a 12 month Stand-By Arrangement and it made available 24.2 million SDR (roughly $32 million USD) immediately, all of which was dispensed that year.
+In May 1998, the IMF approved a loan of 60.6 million SDR (roughly US$81 million) in an attempt to curtail rampant unemployment, sagging GDP growth, varying levels of inflation around the country.
+This loan package was under a 12-month Stand-By Arrangement and it made available 24.2 million SDR (roughly US$32 million) immediately, all of which was dispensed that year.
 The four main tenants of this 1998 agreement are "a fixed exchange rate under a currency board arrangement; budgets that are as supportive as possible of reconstruction and social needs, while avoiding any domestic borrowing; external financial assistance, to help supplement the still-limited domestic resources and promote economic recovery; and acceleration of the transition to a market economy through structural reforms."
 The structural adjustments included in this agreement include banking reforms, sweeping privatization of enterprise, and the liberalization of trade and market practices.

-2002
+2002 intervention

 The second IMF intervention in Bosnia and Herzegovina occurred in the form of a Stand-By Arrangement that was approved on August 2, 2002.
 This 15 month SBA enabled Bosnia and Herzegovina access to 67.6 million SDR, which is 40% of the countries overall quota.
 This arrangement was targeted at increasing real GDP growth in the country through a demobilization of the Bosnian military, which will yield annual savings of over 1.15% of the countries overall GDP, as well as measure to strengthen tax policy and improve the countries budget execution.
 The SBA was also aimed at correcting the balance of payments issues in the country by securing the necessary foreign financing it required.

-2009
+2009 intervention

-On July 8, 2009, the IMF approved a 36 month long Stand-By Arrangement program for Bosnia and Herzegovina worth 1.01 billion SDR, or around $1.57 billion USD.
-This arrangement was aimed at mitigating the negative impacts of the 2008 global financial crisis on the country, and made 182.63 million SDR, or $282.37 USD, immediately available.
+On July 8, 2009, the IMF approved a 36 month long Stand-By Arrangement program for Bosnia and Herzegovina worth 1.01 billion SDR, or around US$1.57 billion.
+This arrangement was aimed at mitigating the negative impacts of the 2008 financial crisis on the country, and made 182.63 million SDR, or US$282.37, immediately available.
 Its specific aims were to improve and safeguard the currency regulation board, further consolidate public finances, ensure adequate liquidity and capitalization among public and private banks, and restore confidence in the country as to maintain and ensure sufficient levels of foreign financing.